ckishimo/capirca-wiki/Policy-format.md

   * _routing-instance::_ juniper only, specify routing instance for matching packets
   * _source-interface::_ iptables and speedway only, specify specific interface a term should apply to (e.g. source-interface:: eth3)
   * _source-prefix::_ juniper only, specify source-prefix matching (e.g. source-prefix:: configured-neighbors-only)
+  * _source-prefix_except::_ juniper only, specify destination-prefix exception(TODO:cmas Fill in more).
   * _timeout::_ Juniper SRX only, specify application timeout (default 60)
   * _traffic-type::_ juniper only, specify traffic-type